Cray-HPE/docs-csm/install/Create_System_Configuration_Using_Cluster_Discovery_Service.md

-# Create system configuration using cluster discovery service
+# Create System Configuration Using Cluster Discovery Service

 This stage walks the user through creating the configuration payload for the system using Cluster Discovery Service (CDS) to generate seed files and paddle file.